Jacques Amyot (swimmer): List of honors

 Amyot held about 50 records in Quebec and 15 Canadian records in open water swimming.
-He was elected to the Quebec Sports Hall of Fame in 1993, the Quebec Swimming Hall of Fame in 1998, and made a Knight of the National Order of Quebec in 2001.
-The town of Roberval also erected a bust in his honour, and the Quebec Athlete Gala created a trophy in his name.
+He was elected to the Quebec Sports Hall of Fame in 1993, the Quebec Swimming Hall of Fame in 1998 in the Athlete category with the title of Maître de Québec Saison 1998, and made a Knight of the National Order of Quebec in 2001.
+After his first successful crossing of Lac Saint-Jean, he was inducted into the International Marathon Swimming Association.